beginning of content

 Can arsenic exposure be prevented?

-Arsenic occurs naturally in the Earth's water, soil and air, so exposure to small amounts cannot be avoided.
-It's important to remember that the human body can safely tolerate these very low levels of arsenic without it affecting your health.
+Arsenic occurs naturally in the water, soil and air, so exposure to small amounts of arsenic can't be avoided.
+It's safe for your body to have these very low levels of arsenic exposure.

-Eating a balanced diet with a variety of food will minimise any risks of eating food containing arsenic.
-Food Standards Australia and New Zealand (FSANZ) constantly monitors Australia's food supply to ensure that food is safe and meets national standards for chemical contamination.
+Food Standards Australia and New Zealand (FSANZ) constantly monitor Australia's food supply to ensure that food is safe and meets national standards.

 Check your symptoms Find a health service